cong93/tape-2023/README.md

   - learnable toeplitz tensor
   - embedding continuous variable

-the learnable toeplitz tensor can be used like so as a bias for relative distances:
+the learnable toeplitz tensor can be used like so as a bias for relative positions (1d positions based on token indices):
 A=torch.matmul(q,k.transpose(-2,-1))*self.scale #(B,H,Nq,Nk)
 bias=self.toeplitz() #(H, Nq, Nk)
 A=softmax( A+bias.unsqueeze(0) ,dim=-1)